Independent and proud of it.

 Today, Alaska Airlines is one of the most respected names in commercial aviation and its commitment to serving remote communities and providing superior service to every passenger has earned Alaska numerous awards, including being the highest ranked carrier in customer satisfaction by J.D.
 Power and Associates for six years running.
 The airline has also won countless reader’s choice awards in Conde Nast Traveler, Travel+Leisure, Air Transport World, Zagat and USA Today.

-Alaska is the seventh largest carrier in the U.S. with 805 daily flights to 95 destinations.
+Alaska is the sixth-largest carrier in the U.S. with 880 daily flights to 95 destinations.
 It’s also one of the most punctual.
-More than 90% of its flights were on-time in 2013.
+More than 87% of its flights are on time.

 To learn more about Alaska Airlines, visit their website.